onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

      refine(k)
      ```

-     which, for increasing `k`, performs a finer binning in redshift and mass, and possibly includes more objects.
-The encoding for a given `k` may be denoted `enc_k`.
+     which, for increasing `k`, performs finer binning in redshift and mass and may include more objects in a controlled way.

+   * Across a refinement sequence `enc_k`, physical growth limits, accretion prescriptions, and uncertainty models are held fixed.
+Refinement can add resolution and sample size, but it cannot quietly introduce new physical assumptions.

 4. Stability requirement:

-   * For any fixed physical universe representation, the sequence `Tension_EBH(m_k)` for a compatible sequence of states `m_k` under `enc_k` must not oscillate wildly purely due to refinements that keep physical content similar.
-If such oscillations occur, the encoding is considered unstable and rejected.
+   * For any fixed physical universe representation, the sequence `Tension_EBH^(k)(m_k)` for a compatible sequence of states `m_k` under `enc_k` must not oscillate wildly purely due to refinements that keep physical content similar.

+   * If such oscillations occur without a clear physical reason such as a qualitative change in the survey window, the encoding is considered unstable and rejected.

+5. Family T and Family F independence:

+   * When Q047 is used together with model families such as Family T and Family F in Experiment 2, membership in these families must be specified by physical design choices such as seed channel activation and growth constraints, not by the resulting `Tension_EBH` values.

+   * In particular, Family T and Family F cannot be defined by thresholding `Tension_EBH`.
+Otherwise the separation test would become circular.

-Enc_047 contains only encodings that meet these constraints.
+Only encodings that satisfy these constraints are members of `Enc_047`.

 ---